Loudness (band): 2000–2008: Reunion

-On September 1, 2006, original bassist Hiroyuki Tanaka died from heart failure.
-He was 46 years old.
-Tragedy would strike again in April 2008, just two months after releasing the album Metal Mad, Loudness went on hiatus when drummer Munetaka Higuchi was diagnosed with liver cancer.
-They played with Mötley Crüe in October 2008 at the Greater Tokyo Area's Saitama Super Arena, with session drummer Kozo Suganuma (Fragile, Ded Chaplin) filling in for Higuchi.
-On November 30, 2008 Munetaka died from his illness at a hospital in Osaka at age 49.
-In December 2008, the band issued the following statement on their website about the death of original drummer Munetaka Higuchi:
+Tragedy would strike in April 2008, just two months after releasing the album Metal Mad, Loudness went on hiatus when drummer Munetaka Higuchi was diagnosed with liver cancer.
+They played with Mötley Crüe in October 2008 at the Greater Tokyo Area's Saitama Super Arena, with session drummer Kozo Suganuma filling in for Higuchi.
+On November 30, 2008, Munetaka died from his illness at a hospital in Osaka at age 49.